 4. Assembling the Cheesecake

-- Pour the cheesecake filling over the cooled crust in the springform pan, smoothing the top with a spatula.
+- Put the prepared filling on the cooled crust in the pan, smoothing the top with the spatula.

 - Carefully spoon the pecan topping over the cheesecake layer, spreading it evenly.
 Avoid mixing the layers.